AnyChart/docs.anychart.com/Stock_Charts/Drawing_Tools_and_Annotations/Trend_Channel.md

     selectStroke: "5 #FF0000"
 });

-// create the second trend channel annotation trendChannel2 = controller.trendChannel();
+// create the second Trend Channel annotation trendChannel2 = controller.trendChannel();

 // set the position of the second annotation